sebarmano/garage/README.md

 # Garage

+Ruby on Rails work in progress application to manage a car workshop.
+The main features are:

+- Appointment management with booking and confirmation from an admin.
+- Customer cars and personal data regitration.
+- Email/SMS confirmation and reminders for appointmetns.
+- Employees management with task management based on appointments.
+- Reporting tool for jobs done, revenues, replacements inventory, etc.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine